Xhavide/Sales-Performance-Analysis-SQL-Tableau-Dashboard/README.md

 This project analyzes retail sales data using **SQL for data validation, cleaning, and KPI calculation, and Tableau for interactive dashboard visualization.**

-The objective was to transform raw transactional data into meaningful business insights by applying structured data analysis techniques and building a performance dashboard that supports data-driven decision-making.
+The objective was to transform raw transactional retail data into actionable business insights by designing structured queries, calculating performance metrics, and building an interactive dashboard to support data-driven decision-making.
+The analysis focuses on revenue performance, profitability drivers, customer behavior, and regional performance optimization.

 ---